Native Bird Care of Sisters, Oregon

 Please use common sense when handling sick or dead birds, and when cleaning your feeders and baths.
 Gloves are mandatory.

-If you would like citations for the research mentioned, email us at lovenativebirds@gmail.com
+If you would like citations for the research mentioned, email us at [email protected]

 Why Pine Siskins & Finches?

 You might wonder why the Pine Siskins are ill, while the Chickadees and Nuthatches are seemingly fine.
-The finch family of birds seems to is more susceptible to both Salmonella and Conjunctivitis.
+The finch family of birds seems to be more susceptible to both Salmonella and Conjunctivitis.
 This family includes Pine Siskin, House Finch, Evening Grosbeak, Red Crossbill, and the Goldfinches.
-Raptors and Owls that prey on sick birds can also contract the disease.
+Raptors and Owls that prey on sick birds also contract the disease.

-Notably, this disease spread from agricultural poultry farms, and more birds who congregate near agricultural animals carry the infection.
+Notably, this disease was spread from agricultural poultry farms, and more birds who congregate near agricultural animals carry the infection.
 A few birds will carry the bacteria in their guts, without visible external symptoms.
 These asymptomatic carriers will shed the bacteria in their feces; if this fecal matter contaminates foods, like at a feeder, then the disease will spread.

 many other species are innately more able to fend off Salmonella infections," and develop immunity.
 However, given the death rate, he notes that it doesn't appear that this is happening for the Pine Siskin and Redpoll.